HusevaTatsiana/rsschool-cv/cv.md

 I’ve graduated:
 1. from Moscow Institute of Physics and Technology in 1992.
 2. 2006 Brest State Technical University / accounting, analysis, audit

+## In addition

+**Healthy lifestyle is important for me: I enjoy running, long walks, Nordic walking.**

+*I do not like rushing my job, overtime work, so I give preference to rational planning and optimization*

+*of work processes.
+I am happy to learn new software products and apply them in practice.*

+I am married, I have two grown children and a small dog.